siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 ```
 \
 **Part 3 - Defining the output stream.** This will have the same info as the previous definition but we will add a
-**sink** to log the output stream so that we can observe the output values.
-(Sink is the Siddhi way to publish streams.
+_"sink"_ to log the output stream so that we can observe the output values. (**Sink is the Siddhi way to publish
-This particular log type sink will just log the stream events.
+streams.** This particular log type sink will just log the stream events.
 Learn more about sinks
 [here](https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink))
 ```
-@sink(type='log',  priority='info')
+@sink(type='log',  prefix='LOGGER')
 define stream OutputStream(weight int, totalWeight long);
 ```
 \